jravetch/blinkinlabs.github.io/blinkytape-derp.md

 # I Want to Apply!

-Here you go!
-We are accepting applications until August 13, 2013 at midnight Eastern time.
+**BlinkyTape DERP Applications are currently closed.
+We'll announce the list of recipients soon!**

-If you have any questions about the BT-DERP or the application process, feel free to drop an email to marty \[at\] blinkiverse [dot] com.
+BlinkyTape DERP Applications are closed as of August 13, 2013 at midnight Eastern time.

-<iframe src="https://docs.google.com/forms/d/1hm1VaUdB-JdXPB_4al6nyt9vRMPbxStmiFYT6LFztX4/viewform?embedded=true" width="720" height="1540" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>
+If you have any questions about the BT-DERP or the application process, feel free to drop an email to marty \[at\] blinkiverse \[dot\] com.